 Using nuclear power to produce electricity generates radioactive waste.
 The most hazardous waste cannot be disposed on the surface or at shallow depths due to its high level of radioactivity and long life.
 The objective of Cigeo is to protect man and the environment from this hazardous waste over the very long term.

-Over 25 years of research
+30 years of research

 Since 1991, various avenues of research have been pursued on the management of the most hazardous radioactive waste.
 In 2006, this research led to opting for deep geological disposal, and the studies were entrusted to Andra.
 To study and design a deep geological disposal facility, Andra conducted research in various disciplines ranging from geology to numerical simulation, as well as studies on materials and the environment.
 To conduct these studies, Andra’s hundred or so scientists rely on French and international partners recognised in their fields.
 It also develops and uses tools including its Meuse/Haute-Marne Underground Research Laboratory, Perennial Observatory of the Environment and digital equipment.